Lower-Order Biases Second Moments of Dirichlet Coefficients in Families of $L$-Functions: Elliptic curve families of constant j(T)- invariant

 \item If $p \equiv 1 \bmod 3$, write $p$ uniquely as $p = a^2+3b^2$, where $a \equiv 2 \bmod 3$ and $b>0$.
 Then

 \end{enumerate} \end{theorem}

 We note that as $B$ runs through the values of $\F_p^{\times}$, $a_E(p)$ is equal to each of $\{\pm2a,\pm a \pm 3b\}$ with equal proportion, since the sextic residue classes equipartition $\F_p^{\times}$.
-The signs $\pm$ for $B$ a quadratic residue and non-residue can be specified by an analog of the Legendre symbol for a fixed $\pi\in\Z[(1+\sqrt{-3})/2]$ lying over $p$, which will be specified by the choice of $a$ and $b$ --- see \cite{IK} for the analog with primes $\pi\in\Z[\sqrt{-1}]$ for the quartic residue class case.
+The choices of signs in the expressions $a \pm 3b$ and $-a \pm 3b$ can be specified by an analog of the Legendre symbol for a fixed $\pi\in\Z[(1+\sqrt{-3})/2]$ lying over $p$, which will be specified by the choice of $a$ and $b$.
+See \cite[{Theorem 18.3.4}]{IR} for the statement and proof.